kostassolo/artifacts-multifp/README.md

 ### Artifacts

 Contains 5 different extension folders, with various configuration options and their signatures.
+For simpler comparison between the signatures, we include a representative subset of the available options for extensions with a higher number of options or a wide value range.

 Specifically, for each folder, we store the following :